-Government avoids major rebellion on fracking as Labour motion fails
+Tory MPs ‘bullied and manhandled’ in chaotic fracking vote

 But there were immediately claims that Tory backbenchers had been bullied and physically manhandled in the division lobbies to get them to back the government.

-Sir Charles Walker, the MP for Broxbourne, told the BBC: “To be perfectly honest, this whole affair is inexcusable.
+Sir Charles Walker, MP for Broxbourne, told the BBC: “To be perfectly honest, this whole affair is inexcusable.

 “It is a pitiful reflection on the Conservative Parliamentary Party at every level and it reflects really badly obviously on the government of the day.”

-Asked if there is any coming back from this, Sir Charles, visibly angry, said: “I don’t think so.
+Asked whether there was any coming back from this, Sir Charles, visibly angry, said: “I don’t think so.
 And I have to say I’ve been of that view really since two weeks ago.

-“This is an absolute disgrace, as a Tory MP of 17 years who’s never been a minister, who’s got on with it loyally most of the time, I think it’s a shambles and a disgrace.
+“This is an absolute disgrace.
+As a Tory MP of 17 years who’s never been a minister, who’s got on with it loyally most of the time, I think it’s a shambles and a disgrace.
 I think it is utterly appalling.
 I’m livid.”

+He said he was leaving Parliament at the next general election voluntarily, adding: “Unless we get our act together and behave like grown-ups, I’m afraid many hundreds of my colleagues, perhaps 200, will be leaving at the behest of their electorate.”

-Another Labour MP, Chris Bryant, urged the Speaker to launch an investigation, telling the Commons of “shambolic scenes” in voting lobbies.
+Another Labour MP, Chris Bryant, urged the Deputy Speaker to launch an investigation, telling the Commons of “shambolic scenes” in voting lobbies.

+“As you know, members are expected to be able to vote without fear or favour and the behaviour code which is agreed by the whole of the House says there shall never be bullying or harassment,” he said.

-“I saw members being physically manhandled onto the lobby and bullied… If we want to stand up against bullying in this House of our staff, we have to stop bullying in this chamber as well,” he said.
+“I saw members being physically manhandled into another lobby and being bullied.“I saw members being physically manhandled onto the lobby and bullied… If we want to stand up against bullying in this House of our staff, we have to stop bullying in this chamber as well.”

 Shadow minister Anna McMorrin wrote on Twitter that she witnessed one Conservative MP in tears in the lobby.